NetApp-StorageGRID/s3load/README.md

 - AWS S3 - because of rate limiting on S3 buckets, PUTs may be denied
 - Does not retry on failed puts (e.g access denied on rate limiting)

+INSTALL & RUN:
+$ npm install
+$ ./s3load --cmd pb  # to create all the buckets specified in the config file

 ```
 usage: s3load --cmd {pb,db,put,get,del}   [--config {configFile}]